 - All University staff and students are reminded to look out for Beat the Baseload stickers across the University/in their room serving as useful reminders as to what can be switched off when not in use.

-- Livers In will be taking part in the Inter-collegiate Energy Competition which is relaunched every year during Energy Awareness Week.
+- Livers In will be taking part in the Inter-collegiate Energy Competition.

-- Staff are able to read the Staff Energy Saving Tips to help find ways to reduce energy consumption.
+- Staff can read Staff Energy Saving Tips to help find ways to reduce energy consumption.

-- University members were encouraged to look at the the Thermostatic Radiator Valve (TRV) infographic and apply good practice by setting their TRV to 3 or 4.
+- University members were encouraged to look at the Thermostatic Radiator Valve (TRV) infographic and apply good practice by setting their TRV to 3 or 4.

 - Livers Out were directed to the tips in the Greenspace Livers Out Guide to help keep their homes cosy this winter.

 - Students could also take part in the Energy Quiz to find out further tips to save energy.

 The inter-collegiate energy competition challenges colleges to decrease their electricity usage as much as possible by adopting behavioural changes to eliminate energy wastage.